-Note 8: When robot C enters the black line of the unmanned vehicle charging station, it must be self-tracking to score.
+Note 8: When robot C enters the black line of the unmanned vehicle charging station, robot C must drive itself using self-tracking to enter the area and score only if robot C completely stops in the area without touching the black line.
 If robot A or B pushes the C robot into the black line of the charging station, no score is obtained.